DmitryEfimenko/ssr-with-i18n/article/part-1.md

 ng g c comp-b
 ```

-Now we will replace the contents of app.component.html with these two components:
+Now, we will replace the contents of app.component.html with these two components:

 ```html
 <h1>Welcome to {{ title }}!</h1>